andysylvester/federated-bookshelves/README.md

 # federated-bookshelves
 Capturing information/resources on approaches to sharing information and opinions about books

-A Federated Bookshelves reader
+# A Federated Bookshelves reader

 Recently, Ton Zijlstra wrote about the concept of “federated bookshelves” (https://www.zylstra.org/blog/2021/04/federated-bookshelves-revisited/), in which he referenced a post by Tom Critchlow on a similar concept called “Library JSON” (https://tomcritchlow.com/2020/04/15/library-json/).
 I read through the postings flowing from Tom Crichlow’s post in 2020, and the ones from Ton Zijlstra’s post, and thought it would be helpful to provide a chronology of the development of this idea.
-To this end, I have created a Github repo with a chronology and links to tools and other distributed book info concepts that I have come across in reading on this topic.
+To this end, I have created this Github repo with a chronology and links to tools and other distributed book info concepts that I have come across in reading on this topic.
 Pull requests and other comments are welcome!
 I am planning to spend some time on this in the next few weeks, so hopefully more prototypes and ideas to come….

-Chronology
+# Chronology

-April 2020
+## April 2020

 Tom Critchlow proposes Library JSON (https://tomcritchlow.com/2020/04/15/library-json/), a format for enabling sharing of books and information/reviews on bookshelves